Code-Flynk/Pacman-Exercise/README.md

 # Pacman-Exercise
-## This is a movement and visual correspondence exercise for MIT Frontend Development course.
+## This is an adaptation of classic Pacman to illustrate movement and visual correspondence exercise for MIT Frontend Development course.
 I wanted to make it unique by adding a pulsing eye as Pacman moves and having a unique orange tint.

 Future Improvements: Future improvements include adding gradients and the ability to add and delete pacmen.
 Another future improvement will being able to add the ability to have users pick the colors of the eye.